omeka/classic-enduser/docs/Technical/Output_Formats.md

-Omeka uses Zend Framework's [ContextSwitch](http://framework.zend.com/manual/en/zend.controller.actionhelpers.html#zend.controller.actionhelpers.contextswitch) action helper to return different response formats on request.
-Omeka comes bundled with several response formats: omeka-xml, omeka-json, dcmes-xml, json, and rss2.
+Omeka Classic uses Zend Framework's [ContextSwitch](http://framework.zend.com/manual/en/zend.controller.actionhelpers.html#zend.controller.actionhelpers.contextswitch) action helper to return different response formats on request.
+Omeka Classic comes bundled with several response formats: omeka-xml, omeka-json, dcmes-xml, json, and rss2.
 See below for more information about these bundled formats.

 To access the response formats, simply add `output=format-name` to the URL query string.
 For example:
 ` <http://www.example.com/items/show?output=omeka-xml> `

 omeka-xml
 -----------------------------------------------------------
-The *omeka-xml* response format is an XML instance of the official Omeka omeka-xml schema.
+The *omeka-xml* response format is an XML instance of the official Omeka Classic omeka-xml schema.
 It is currently available on the following pages:

 -   items/browse
 -   items/show